-Ms.Ramos is a graduate from the University of Toronto Vocal Music Performance Program, where she performed with the Opera School Division.
-She gained notoriety in the musical theatre and operetta world with such roles as Julie Jordan in Edmonton's Mayfield Theatre, Cosette in Les Miserables with 1000 Islands Playhouse, Mabel in Gilbert and Sullivan‘s Pirates of Penzance, Elsie in Gilbert and Sullivan's Yeomen of the Guard, Josephine in HMS Pinafore, and Maria in Leonard Bernstein's West Side Story.
+Ms.Ramos is a graduate of the University of Toronto vocal music program, where she performed with the opera school division.
+While a student, she gained notoriety in the musical theatre and operetta world with such roles as Mabel in Gilbert and Sullivan‘s Pirates of Penzance, Elsie in Yeoman of the Guard, as well as Maria in West Side Story.